jpardike/intro-to-jquery/README.md

 ### STUDENT PRE-WORK
 *Before this lesson, you should already be able to:*

-- Use Vanilla JavaScript to manipulate the DOM.
 - Explain CSS selectors.
 - Differentiate between the jQuery library and the JavaScript language, and be able to list the benefits of using jQuery vs. Vanilla JavaScript.